AMSP-04/NETN-TMR/NETN-TMR.md

 --->
 **Figure: Negotiated Acquisition**

 1. The **Request Federate** sends a `RequestTransfer` interaction to the **Response Federate**.
-The `TransferType` parameter is set to `Acquire` to indicate that attribute ownership is requested to change from the **Response Federate** to the **Request Federate**.
+Set the `TransferType` parameter to `Acquire` to indicate that attribute ownership is requested to change from the **Response Federate** to the **Request Federate**.
 Included in the request are references to all instances and associated attributes involved in the transfer.
-2. The **Response Federate** replies to the request by sending a  `OfferTransfer` interaction.
+2. The **Response Federate** replies to the request by sending an `OfferTransfer` interaction.
 If the `IsOffering` parameter is True, the **Response Federate** is offering to release ownership of the attributes.
 3. The **Request Federate** starts the attribute ownership transfer using HLA Ownership Services by calling the RTI service `attributeOwnershipAcquisition`.
 4. The **Response Federate** receives a `requestAttributeOwnershipRelease` callback from the RTI.
 5. Before releasing attribute ownership, the **Response Federate** sends a final `updateAttributeValues` for all attributes involved in the transfer.
-6. The attribute update is reflected to the **Request Federate** by the RTI using the `reflectAttributeValues` callback.
+6. The attribute update is reflected the **Request Federate** by the RTI using the `reflectAttributeValues` callback.
 7. The **Response Federate** divests its ownership of the attributes by calling the RTI service `attributeOwnershipDivestitureIfWanted`.
 8. The RTI informs the **Request Federate** and the **Response federate** of the changed ownership using the `attributeOwnershipAcquisitionNotiication` callback.